Long-Term Concussion Effects, Treatment & More

 Suffering from post-concussion syndrome can often be an emotional roller coaster on top of any emotional symptoms caused by the injury.
 Patients complete a full psychological evaluation and at least two psychotherapy sessions during treatment.

 Even the treatment process itself can be an emotional time.
-Treatment is intense, and many patients have staked a lot on this one week.
+Treatment is intense, and many patients have staked a lot on this treatment.
 It’s easy to put too much pressure on yourself or get frustrated by your limitations.
 Breakdowns happen — and that’s okay.
-Our therapists accompany each patient on their journey through the week.
+Our therapists accompany each patient on their journey through treatment.
 They are there for you as you navigate the emotional difficulties associated with post-concussion syndrome.

 We’ll follow up with you several times over the first six months to make sure you’re on track and to answer any questions you might have.
-And if you ever get another concussion, we’ll work with you to handle recovery remotely so that you (hopefully) don’t need to come back to the clinic for another treatment week.
+And if you ever get another concussion, we’ll work with you to handle recovery remotely so that you (hopefully) don’t need to come back to the clinic for additional treatment.

 Post-treatment recovery often moves through phases.
 To make things easier, in this post, we’ll call them the “shock phase” and “acceptance phase.”

 We’ll refer to the first 1-4 weeks after treatment as the “Shock Phase.”
-After you complete a week of intense treatment, you have to return to normal life.
+After you complete intense treatment, you have to return to normal life.

 Being thrust from the treatment setting back into normal life can be a bit of a shock.
 We send every patient home with exercises that will help their brains keep the new improvements they gained during treatment.
 It’s important to continue with the recommended follow-up exercises and to get at least 30 minutes of physical exercise every day.